 Have you completed all items on this checklist?
-If YES, you are ready! ☐ I have read the 'Starting a Food Business' quide to help design my facility based on menu items and processes. ☐ I submitted plans to the Building Department (Columbus /Worthington). ☐ I submitted plans, application and plan fee to Columbus Public Health. ☐ I received plan approval from Columbus Public Health and the Building Department. ☐ Work was performed by licensed contractors and permits were obtained when necessary. ☐ All construction or remodel work is complete. ☐ FOR A NEW FACILITY: I have a certificate of occupancy (CO) or temporary CO from the Building Department OR FOR A REMODEL: I have final approval for any work performed, including inspections and sign offs on permits. ☐ I have contacted Columbus Public Health for an opening inspection. ☐ Before the scheduled opening inspection: ☐ Kitchen/food areas are clean and ready to use. ☐ Hot water is available at all sinks. ☐ Refrigerated equipment is running at 41°F or below. ☐ The dish machine (if applicable) is in operation. ☐ I have the CO or TCO paperwork (from Building Dept) on site.
+If YES, you are ready! ☐ I have read the 'Starting a Food Business' quide to help design my facility based on menu items and processes. ☐ I submitted plans to the Building Department (Columbus or Worthington). ☐ I submitted plans, application and plan fee to Columbus Public Health. ☐ I received plan approval from Columbus Public Health and the Building Department. ☐ Work was performed by licensed contractors and permits were obtained when necessary. ☐ All construction or remodel work is complete. ☐ FOR A NEW FACILITY: I have a certificate of occupancy (CO) or temporary CO from the Building Department OR FOR A REMODEL: I have final approval for any work performed, including inspections and sign offs on permits. ☐ I have contacted Columbus Public Health for an opening inspection. ☐ Before the scheduled opening inspection: ☐ Kitchen/food areas are clean and ready to use. ☐ Hot water is available at all sinks. ☐ Refrigerated equipment is running at 41°F or below. ☐ The dish machine (if applicable) is in operation. ☐ I have the CO or TCO paperwork (from Building Dept) on site if applicable ☐ A check or money order is available for the license fee. ☐ All equipment is on site and in place.